RJWoodhead/FRC3DP/BeltInTube/BeltInTube.md

 The elevator can be resized using Fusion Parameters.
 The minimum width (outside of Outer rail to outside of Outer rail) is 10", but this will require using a single long belt instead of two belts (one for each side) in order to eliminate the TCBS belt clamps at the bottom of the carriage.
 Additionally, the idler in the Inner Drive Cassette will have to be replaced with a simple stack of R188-2RS bearings in order to eliminate an interference.
 Using TCBR belt clamps instead of TCBS ones but retaining the two belts results in a minimum width of 14".

+The minimum carriage height is 6.5".
+This could be squeezed down to 5.5" by using the compact variant of the Carriage Rail Belt Tensioner (more details below).

+# Design Variants

+If you have access to more advanced tools like a CNC router, you may wish to explore variants to the design.
+For example, many teams like to use a custom "[" bracket as the Top Rail that connects the side rails of a stage.
+The [SDS Elevator Bearing Blocks](https://www.swervedrivespecialties.com/products/billet-elevator-bearing-block) page has some example configurations that show how these might be assembled.

 # Belt Idlers

 The design uses 15mm HTD-5 Kevlar-reinforced belting (steel-reinforced belt is not flexible enough) running on 15T HTD Idlers.
 The Idlers (both toothed and untoothed variants) accept common [R188-2RS](https://www.amazon.com/dp/B0CLVDH6CJ) (0.50 OD"/0.25" ID) bearings.
 These are sized to be identical to 15T metal hex-shaft pulleys, and later we learned that these can also accept the bearings (they just fit into the hex, who knew?!).
 A Fusion project for this option is also included that has an internal spacer to keep the bearings in the correct position.